 NIKE have played their ace of 2018 and it’s only April.
 Who would have thought this colour-clad orgy of corduroy would create such a stir; not just within the UK but globally.
 Customers were camping outside shops in the pouring rain for a pair of shoes… ‘just a pair of shoes’.

 Swoosh’s guest designer for this project, Sean Wotherspoon, has grown from his lowly store in Virginia State, Round Two, to become one of Nike’s most profitable assets.
 He hosts over 400,000 Instagram followers, regularly showing off ‘flea-market hauls’ from around the US.

-His design was chosen by the public back in 2017, to be released one year later in celebration of AirMax Day; another day of festivities introduced by America.
-You know, like Halloween except with less ghouls and more spending.
-Customers worldwide had their say, by voting online for 1 of 12 mock-up hybrids, designed by designated Nike representatives.
-This all ran under one condition, the shoe must be a combination of multiple models that already exist.
+His design was chosen back in 2017, to be released one year later in-line with Nike’s ‘Air Max Day’ celebrations.
+You know, like Halloween; with less ghouls and more spending.
+Customers voted for their favourite of 12 mock-up designs running under one condition; the shoe must be a combination of multiple models that already exist.
 It must be a hybrid.

 Voting could take place in stores or at home.
 Of course, this meant chains would promote their home-grown talent.
 The likes of London’s Footpatrol promoted their resident designer, Alexandra Hackett — or Miniswoosh as she is commonly known — regularly throughout the voting process.